 Background and History

-The 1916 Standing Liberty Quarter is an important key date coin, with its rarity resulting from both the extremely limited mintage and the circumstances of its release.
+The 1916 Standing Liberty Quarter (Buy on eBay) is an important key date coin, with its rarity resulting from both the extremely limited mintage and the circumstances of its release.
 Representing the first year of issue for the new series designed by Hermon A. MacNeil, the entire mintage of just 52,000 pieces was released into circulation with little notice given to the change in design.
 By the time the rarity of the issue was realized, very few pieces had been saved and the coin was extremely scarce in uncirculated condition.
 This served to create one of the rarest and most desirable key date coins of the 20th century.

 The 25-cent coin, or Quarter Dollar, was one of three silver denominations that received new designs in 1916, replacing the previous designs by Charles Barber in use since 1892.
 In fact, since no silver dollars had been struck since 1904, and would not be struck until 1921, all silver coinage at the time would future a new design.
 The designers of the new coins were chosen through a competition, which was relatively unheard of at the time.
 The quarter denomination would be designed by Hermon MacNeil, while the dime and half dollar would be designed by Adolph Weinman.